GSA/search-gov-agency-collaboration/va/va-notes.md

 * Update: I've ranked the rest in terms of importance in increments of 20, so 020, 040, 060, 080.
 The lower, the more important to crawl and index.

 * Note: Just want to make sure that vets.gov results will not be in the index.
 Vets.gov goes away on Nov 7.
+Is there anything we should do to facilitate that?

 ## Technical